xolox/vim-notes/README.md

 ### The `g:notes_indexfile` option

-This option defines the pathname of the optional keyword index used by the plug-in to perform accelerated keyword searching.
+This option defines the pathname of the optional keyword index used by the `:SearchNotes` to perform accelerated keyword searching.

 ### The `g:notes_indexscript` option

-This option defines the pathname of the Python script that's used to perform accelerated keyword searching.
+This option defines the pathname of the Python script that's used to perform accelerated keyword searching with `:SearchNotes`.

+### The `g:notes_tagsindex` option

+This option defined the pathname of the text file that stores the list of known tags used for tag name completion.
+The text file is created automatically when you first use tag name completion, after that you can update it manually by executing `:IndexTaggedNotes` (see below).

 ## Commands